mongock/mongock/community/PULL_REQUEST_TEMPLATE.md

 ### Requirements

-* Any PR should come from an registered issue
+* Any PR should come from a registered issue
-* Filling out the template is required.
+* Filling out the template isd required.
 Any pull request that does not include enough information to be reviewed in a timely manner may be closed at the maintainers' discretion.
 * All new code requires tests
 * All new code requires to fit the code standards